cerebral/cerebral/docs/api/devtools.md

     // state dependencies or signals above the set number
     bigComponentsWarning: 5,

+    // Warnings when passing objects and arrays as props to child
+    // components.
+They should rather be connected directly
+    warnStateProps: true,

     // In addition to these basic JavaScript types: Object, Array, String, Number
     // and Boolean, types of File, FileList, Blob, ImageData and RegExp is allowed to be stored in state
     // tree.
 You can add additional types if you know what you are doing :)